JochenBaier/CrashExplorer/README.md

 Email: [Jochen Baier](mailto:email@jochen-baier.de)

-The algorithm used in CrashExplorer is based on the CodeProject articles '[How to Debug the Exception](https://www.codeproject.com/Articles/43064/How-to-Debug-the-Exception)' , '[Using Windows Event Viewer to debug crashes](https://www.codeproject.com/Articles/597856/Using-Windows-Event-Viewer-to-debug-crashes)' and the help of my college Martin Strobel.
+The algorithm used in CrashExplorer is based on the CodeProject articles '[How to Debug the Exception](https://www.codeproject.com/Articles/43064/How-to-Debug-the-Exception)' , '[Using Windows Event Viewer to debug crashes](https://www.codeproject.com/Articles/597856/Using-Windows-Event-Viewer-to-debug-crashes)' and the help of my workmate Martin Strobel.